 What causes toddler constipation?

-The symptoms of constipation can pop up unexpectedly or it can slowly creep into focus over the course of a few days.
-Here are some things that can cause it.
+The symptoms of constipation can pop up unexpectedly or they can slowly creep into focus over the course of a few days.
+Here are some causes:

 - Illness or colds.

-- Not drinking enough water, eating fiber, or eating enough fats and produce.
+- Not drinking enough water, or eating enough fiber, fats, and produce.

 - It could also be a random bout without a specific cause!